Categories:

 Manifest medical rules are assessed second, after non-medical eligibility.
 If you meet a manifest condition, then you won’t need any further medical assessment.

-There are six manifest conditions that make you eligible for Disability Support Pension:
+Six manifest conditions make you eligible for Disability Support Pension:

 1. Permanent blindness